-This memorandum presents the ICRC's views on some key concerns and criticisms that have been raised about the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+This memorandum presents the views of the International Committee of the Red Cross (ICRC) on some key concerns and criticisms that have been raised about the Treaty on the Prohibition of Nuclear Weapons (TPNW).
 The ICRC will also provide briefing papers on more technical and legal matters on www.icrc.org and through its partners in the Red Cross and Red Crescent Movement.

-Since 1945, International Red Cross and Red Crescent Movement, of which the ICRC is a part, has been calling for the prohibition and elimination of nuclear weapons.
+Since 1945, the International Red Cross and Red Crescent Movement, of which the ICRC is a part, has been calling for the prohibition and elimination of nuclear weapons.
 Our call was first driven by the unspeakable suffering caused by the atomic bombs in Hiroshima and Nagasaki, which the ICRC and the Japanese Red Cross witnessed first-hand while attempting to bring relief to the dying and injured.
 The nuclear blasts had wiped out these cities, instantly killing tens of thousands of people, obliterating medical facilities, and leaving behind appalling conditions for survivors.
 Tens of thousands more died in the following years due to radiation poisoning.
 And seven decades on, we still bear witness to the long-term effects of nuclear weapons, as Japanese Red Cross hospitals continue to treat many thousands of victims of cancers caused by radiation exposure.